Azfar54/organic-origins/README.md

 The project should now be running locally on your machine.
 You can access the dashboard and explore the features of Organic Origins.

+The complete implementation screenshots are provided in the Organic Origins_Running Projects with Features.docx file added in the project Folder.

 Usage

 •	Use the dashboard to add, edit, or delete organic products from the inventory.